seaflow-uw/seaflow-website/content/home/hero.md

 #  label = "available at Simons CMAP"

 [cta_note]
-  label = "The data set consists of SeaFlow-based cell abundance, cell size (equivalent spherical diameter), cellular carbon content and total carbon biomass for small-sized phytoplankton populations, namely the cyanobacteria Prochlorococcus, Synechococcus and Crocosphaera (2-5 um), and unindentified protists (< 5 μm ESD), collected during oceanographic cruises since 2010 in the North Pacific Ocean.
+  label = "The data set consists of SeaFlow-based cell abundance, cell size (Equivalent Spherical Diameter), cellular carbon content and total carbon biomass for small-sized phytoplankton populations, namely the cyanobacteria Prochlorococcus, Synechococcus and Crocosphaera (2-5 um), and unidentified protists (< 5 μm ESD), collected during oceanographic cruises since 2010 in the North Pacific Ocean.
 See data description at [Scientifc Data: Nature Publishing Group](https://doi.org/10.1038/s41597-019-0292-2) for more information."

 [design.background]
   # Apply a background color, gradient, or image.